Nikki Washington: Club career

-Clubs

 WPS, 2010–2011

 On January 15, 2010, Washington was drafted 5th overall to the Los Angeles Sol in the 2010 WPS Draft despite playing only eight games during the prior collegiate season due to an anterior cruciate ligament injury.
 However, less than two weeks later on January 27, it was announced that the team, runner's up in the league the previous season but which had been under the administration of the Women's Professional Soccer league, were unable to find a new owner and would close.
 In a disposal draft of Sol players held on February 4, 2010, Washington was drafted sixth overall by Sky Blue FC.
 After a contractual agreement could not be made between Washington and Sky Blue, she was traded to the Saint Louis Athletica in May 2010.
 Just a month later, she was traded to the Chicago Red Stars after the dissolution of Saint Louis Athletica.

 Prior to the start of the 2011 season, Washington was traded to the Boston Breakers.
 She made five appearances for the club.
 In June 2011, she was traded to magicJack.